gplassard/pretty-logs/Readme.md

 # Pretty-logs

-Simple CLI to drop input until '{' is encountered (designed to be used in conjunction with https://github.com/TylerBrock/saw and https://github.com/stedolan/jq) for log produced by an AWS Lambda with NodeJS runtime.
+Simple CLI to drop input until '{' is encountered (designed to be used in conjunction with https://github.com/TylerBrock/saw and https://github.com/stedolan/jq) for logs produced by an AWS Lambda with NodeJS runtime.

 ```
 saw watch /aws/lambda/loggroup | pretty-logs | jq